- About Us

 There is a need to evolve the work model and reinvent work around a more human-centric design that not only ensures performance, innovation and equity, but most importantly drives a more holistic focus on employee wellness than ever before.
 To ensure that workers are thriving and are engaged in the new way of working, it is important to look at areas in the organization that cause unnecessary stress while at the same time to providing workers with the support and resources they need.

-Demo version of the Wellbeing@Work organizational wellbeing dashboard (desktop only)
+Demo version of the Wellbeing@Work employee wellbeing dashboard (desktop only)

 From an organizational perspective, the ideal work environment will include norms around an adaptive workplace where the right balance is found between an overly tight or loose culture, known as tight–loose ambidexterity.
 Successful organizations will benefit from having flexible tightness, with rules that bind employees together to prevent social isolation and loneliness, that are accompanied by the right dose of looseness to afford employees with the flexibility necessary to get things done.